ai-forever/fusion_brain_aij2021/readme_en.md

 ## Data

-**Train.** Training shall be based on a [dataset](https://dsworks.s3pd01.sbercloud.ru/aij2021/htr/train.zip) consisting of two different datasets.
+**Train.** We provide a training [dataset](https://dsworks.s3pd01.sbercloud.ru/aij2021/htr/train.zip) consisting of two different datasets.
 The first one is a manually collected dataset of school copybooks.
 Images in this dataset are represented by individual words in a text written on a copybook page.
 The second part consists of a popular dataset called IAM.
 It is a set of handwritten words in English.

 **Test public.** The public leaderboard shall also be calculated with regard to copybook datasets and IAM.

 **Test private.** The private test dataset is hidden from participants.
 It is also a dataset for text recognition in a format similar to training dataset.
-However, we do not provide any information on dataset details and a language used in it.
+However, we do not provide any information on dataset details.

 ## Quality metric